Diamante-Smith/Active-Directory/README.md

 <br>

-- From here we will attempt to log in to Client 1 and attempt to ping DC-1's private IP address
+- From here, we will attempt to log in to Client 1 and attempt to ping DC-1's private IP address

 - Click on Client 1 in Azure and copy its Public IP address